 Evidence can still be seen today of the earliest methods of cultivation, in the shape of basic field enclosures and the so-called 'boiling mounds', created by large lumps of flint being dropped into water-filled pits in the ground.
 The flint was heated in a fire immediately prior to being placed in the water, in order to heat it.

-Numerous round barrows (early monuments of varying purpose but primarily for burials) can also be seen in many parts of the Forest, dating from the Bronze Age.
+Numerous round barrows (early monuments of varying purpose but primarily for burials) can also be seen in many parts of the New Forest, also dating from the Bronze Age.

-After the Bronze Age, the Iron Age occupants of the area increased the limited cultivation opportunities and cleared more woodland, along with building small forts and settlements, a few shaped remains of which can be seen today.
+After the Bronze Age, the Iron Age occupants of the area increased the limited cultivation opportunities and cleared more woodland.
+They also built small forts and settlements, a few shaped remains of which can be seen today, particularly around the village of Burley.

 But it's with the arrival of the Romans that the history of the New Forest area experiences a major leap; the first and second centuries AD saw the Romans organising bigger cultivation efforts, building larger settlements and keeping livestock.

-By far the largest piece of evidence to support the Roman occupation of the New Forest area is the remains of a large Roman villa (right) at Rockbourne, on the western edge of the present day New Forest National Park.
+By far the largest piece of evidence to support the Roman occupation of the New Forest area is the remains of a large Roman villa (pictured right) at Rockbourne, on the western edge of the present day New Forest National Park.

 As time progressed yet further, the Romans were replaced by the Saxons who were periodically invaded by the Vikings.